 Source: ESPNcricinfo, 30 September 2023 |

-He took figures of 10/195, including 7/56 in the first-innings, on his first-class cricket debut for Notts against Somerset on a turning pitch in June 2015.[1]
+Off-spin bowler Carter took figures of 10/195, including 7/56 in the first-innings, on his first-class cricket debut for Nottinghamshire against Somerset on a turning pitch in June 2015.[1]

 "from a tall classical action with flight, bite and composure, Carter returned the best figures by a spin bowler on Championship debut since Leicestershire's Jack Walsh claimed 7 for 46 against Northamptonshire in 1938"[2]

-He made his List A debut for Nottinghamshire in the 2018 Royal London One-Day Cup on 27 May 2018.[3]
-He made his Twenty20 debut for Nottinghamshire in the 2018 t20 Blast on 17 August 2018.[4]
+He made his List A debut for Nottinghamshire in the 2018 Royal London One-Day Cup on 27 May 2018[3] and his first Twenty20 appearance for the club in the 2018 t20 Blast on 17 August 2018.[4]
 He was drafted by Trent Rockets for the inaugural season of The Hundred.[5]
 In April 2022, he was bought by the Trent Rockets for the 2022 season of The Hundred.[6]